qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

     pulse_schedule = CircuitToPulses(platform=platform).translate(circuits=[circuit])

-and then, executing the obtained pulses inside the loop.
-Which is the same as before, but passing the ``pulse_schedule`` instead than the ``circuit``, to the ``execute()`` method:
+and then, executing the obtained pulses inside the loop, by passing the translated ``pulse_schedule`` instead than the ``circuit``, to the ``execute()`` method:

 .. code-block:: python3